A BIG thank you to Lexington Law for sponsoring today’s post.

 In a nutshell, your credit score is a 3 digit number that helps banks and other creditors know just how likely you are to repay a new loan.
 Your credit score number summarizes all of your credit history.
 A credit score can range from a low of 300 to a high of 850.

-Your score is important because your credit will actually determine what kind of car you can drive, what kind of home you can buy, and how much you’re going to have to pay for insurance every month.
+Your score is important because your credit can actually determine a lot.
+Like what kind of car you can drive, what kind of home you can buy, and how much you’re going to have to pay for insurance every month.

 In addition to how much money you have in your savings account or invested for retirement, your credit score is another important way to assess your financial health.